miguelpduarte/move-ment/README.md

 An alternative webapp front-end to [http://move-me.mobi](http://move-me.mobi)'s website and mobile app.
 Check it out live at [https://move-ment.miguelpduarte.me](https://move-ment.miguelpduarte.me).

+A development version is also available [here](https://move-ment-dev.netlify.com). **Note:** Despite getting the updates first, this might be unstable and break often.
+If you are worried about that, please use the non-beta version linked above.
+If you use this version and report issues, please mention that in your issue description.

 Built using [GatsbyJS](https://www.gatsbyjs.org/).

 ## Reasoning